Your browser version is no longer supported, so you may experience issues while using this site.

 Jewellery carries a lot of significance for us.
 Your favourite piece might be an antique wedding ring, or gift from a special event like your graduation—it could even be something you bought for yourself just because.

-Whatever the reason, having the right insurance can cover you in the event of accidental loss, damage or theft (at home or away).
-Today, we’ll look at your jewellery insurance options – including the ins and outs of insuring what’s precious to you.
+Whatever the reason, having the right insurance can provide cover for your items in the event of accidental loss, damage or theft (at home or away).
+Explore your jewellery insurance options – including the ins and outs of insuring what’s precious to you.

 Insuring your jewellery at home and away

-We know your jewellery collection is unique—that’s why AAMI Home Contents Insurance offers different types of cover to suit your needs.
+We know your jewellery collection is unique—that’s why AAMI Contents Insurance offers different types of cover to suit your needs.
 The best part?
 You don’t need to own a home to protect your beloved items.
-Renters can get in on AAMI Contents Insurance too!
+Renters can get in on the action too!

 Jewellery under $2,000

-These items don’t need to be specified under AAMI Contents Insurance.
-If an uninvited intruder nicks your $500 watch (or you lose it in any other insured event), you’ll be covered even if it isn’t listed specifically on your policy.
-But remember, there’s a $2,000 limit, so a watch worth $5,000 wouldn’t be covered for the full amount.
+With AAMI Contents Insurance, jewellery and watches are covered up to the value of $2,000 per item or set.
+So if an intruder nicks your $500 watch (or you lose it in any other insured event in the home), you’ll be covered even if it isn’t listed specifically on your policy.
+But remember, there’s a $2,000 limit, so a watch worth $5,000 wouldn’t be covered for it’s full value.